Anastasiia Metelkina: 2025–26 season: Milano Cortina Olympic Pairs silver, World silver, and European champions

-Metelkina and Berulava opened the 2025-26 season in September at 2025 CS Kinoshita Group Cup where they earned the silver medal.
+Metelkina/Berulava opened the 2025–26 season in September at 2025 CS Kinoshita Group Cup where they earned the silver medal.
 The following month, they took gold at 2025 CS Trialeti Trophy.

 Two weeks later, the team competed at 2025 Cup of China where they won their second individual Grand Prix gold.
 "Today was a rather difficult day," said Berulava after the free skate.
 "I'm glad we fought for this gold medal and didn't give up after the mistake on the jump."

-The following month, Metelkina and Berulava took silver at 2025 Skate America.
+The following month, Metelkina/Berulava took silver at 2025 Skate America.
 They placed first in the short program, but made costly mistakes in the free skate where they finished fourth.
 “Unfortunately, our performance today did not work out, but we will work hard,” said Berulava.
 “We want to improve, and we also will work on the mental side."
 After medaling in both Grand Prix events, they qualified for the 2025-26 Grand Prix of Figure Skating Final.
 “Now we will take a deep breath after this, and we will work on our mistakes,” Metelkina summed up.
 “And I’m also very pleased that the Final is in Japan.
 We always skate very well in Japan."